ServiceStack/servicestack.net/MyApp/_videos/features/video3.md

 date: 13-10-2022
 ---

-In this video we'll walk through creating OrmLite DB Migrations which advances OrmLite's light-weight code-first development approach with a simple change based migration solution that facilitates the code-first development workflow of OrmLite.
+In this video, we guide you through creating OrmLite DB Migrations, which enhance OrmLite's lightweight code-first development approach by offering a simple change-based migration solution.
+This solution supports the code-first development workflow of OrmLite, streamlining the process.

+By following the video, you'll learn how to effectively manage database schema changes while leveraging OrmLite's capabilities.